 Travel Guide To Phong Nha National Park

-Estimated reading time: 7 minutes
+Estimated reading time: 12 minutes

 Before finalizing a place to travel there is something that draws you to the destination.
 Phong Nha Ke Bang was that attraction for me.
-I stumbled upon a picture of one of the majestic caves of Phong Nha a couple of hours later I had booked my tickets to Vietnam.
+I stumbled upon a picture of one of the majestic caves of Phong Nha a couple of hours later I booked my tickets to Vietnam.
 Now I present to you my Phong Nha National Park travel guide.

 The first known writing about the cave system was somewhere in 1550.
 However, this pristine untouched forest and the purest limestone massive was given UNESCO world heritage status in the year 2003.
 And most caves opened to tourists only around 2011.
 Trust me, you gotta visit this place to believe it exists!
 Here’s my Phong Nha National Park travel guide to help you plan your trip.

 - Phong Nha Farmstay